beckje01/talks/greach-2018-zipkin.md

 ----
 ## How Data flows between services

-Service to Service the tracker deals with propagating trace info.
+Service to Service the tracer deals with propagating trace info.

 HTTP for example uses known Headers.
 [B3](https://github.com/openzipkin/b3-propagation)

 ----
 ## How data gets to Zipkin

-The tracker reports all the details of a span to the Zipkin backend.
+The tracer reports all the details of a span to the Zipkin backend.

 HTTP calls by default.